Nhan51/OPSCI_project_1/README.md

 ## First Deployment from the OPSCI Project at Sorbonne Université as part of a 3rd-year Bachelor's degree in Computer Science assignment

 This initial phase of deploying the "OPSCI infrastructure" involves initializing Docker and Docker Compose, which is divided into three dockerized parts:
--  a CMS server based on Strapi
+-  strapi    : A CMS server based on Strapi (http://localhost:1337/))
--  a PostgreSQL database
+-  strapiDB  : A PostgreSQL database
--  a front-end built on the Strapi API.
+-  front-end : A front-end built on the Strapi API.(http://localhost:5173/)

 This repository only contains all files written by us:
 -  "setup.sh" which serves as an installation guide.
 This file documents all the commands executed to complete this phase of the project thereby facilitating replication and avoiding previously encountered issues.
 -  "start_docker.sh" which by default start the 3 containers from docker-compose.yml
--  "local_start.sh" which run these three parts locally, except the PostgreSQL database
 -  "docker-compose.yml" and 2 Dockerfile :
 -  -  One for the front-end based on https://github.com/arthurescriou/opsci-strapi-frontend
    -  One for the CMS